core-wg/transport-indication/draft-ietf-core-transport-indication.md

 As pointed out in {{?RFC7838}},
 DNS can already serve some of the applications of Alt-Svc and has-unique-proxy by providing different CNAME records.
-These cover cases of multiple addresses, but not different ports or protocols.
+These cover cases of multiple addresses, but not different ports or transports.

 While not specified for CoAP yet (and neither being specified here),